syntactic/Cognitive-Control-Paradigm-Integration/content/Paradigm Classes/Interference Control.md

 **Key Concepts/Effects:**

 - **Congruency Effect:** RT/Accuracy difference between incongruent and congruent/neutral trials.
-- [[Stimulus Bivalence & Congruency]]: The dimension defining the conflict.
+- [[Dimensions/Stimulus-Stimulus Congruency]] and [[Dimensions/Stimulus-Response Congruency]]: These dimensions define the source of conflict.
 - [[Response Set Overlap]]: Can determine if conflict occurs at stimulus or response level.
 - **Conflict Monitoring/Adaptation:** Mechanisms that detect conflict and adjust control accordingly, as described by [[Theoretical Concepts/Conflict Monitoring Theory]] (e.g., [[Congruency Sequence Effect (CSE)]]).
 - **Inhibitory Control:** The ability to resolve the conflict in these tasks is a hallmark of the executive function of **Inhibition**, a factor robustly identified by [[Miyake et al. (2000)]].